• Skip to primary navigation

 If you are a pickle fanatic like me, you are going to love biting into these crisp gluten free fried pickles.
 You can fry these in hot oil, or use your air fryer to make gluten free air fried pickles!
 My easy directions will have you snacking on these in just minutes!

-I have been a self professed pickle fanatic since I was a little girl.
+I have been a self-professed pickle fanatic since I was a little girl.
 My Grandparents would take me to the neighborhood deli, where there was a big container of pickles on every table.
 I could eat half of the big of pickles!
-It wasn't until I lived in Austin where I had my first fried pickles.
+It wasn’t until I lived in Austin that I had my first fried pickles.

 If you love to air fry foods as much as we do, check out more of my delicious Gluten Free Air Fryer Recipes.

-There is no questions these are the best air fried pickles!
+There is no question these are the best air-fried pickles!
 They are healthy, and I give several options for the breading.
-If you are air frying your pickles, you only need about 15 minutes to make this recipe!
+If you are air-frying your pickles, you only need about 15 minutes to make this recipe!

 If you are serving lots of appetizers, try these crispy Air Fryer Mushrooms too!